 - We have towels, mat towels and mats for rental.
 Water, electrolyte replenishers, and a small variety of yoga gear is available for purchase.

 - Please leave all items in the ZEN Den prior to class except your mat, towel and water.
 The doors will be locked throughout the class.

 - If you need to change clothes, we have three changing rooms in the YS Zen den.
 There are also bathrooms located in the back hallway of the studio.We ask you leave shoes and all possessions in the cubbies in the ZEN Den during class.
 Many of our clients choose to lock their purses and other personal items in their car trunks.

 BEGINNER STUDENTS – NEW TO POWER YOGA

 We invite you to join us for an instructional course to guide you through the fundamentals and alignment of the practice.
-Through demonstration, discussion, adjustments, and guided practice, our 4-week, 8-class Beginner Series Workshop will help you develop a solid foundation for your practice.
-This is a perfect opportunity to take classes with other beginners, learn the basics, and get a solid foundation so you will feel confident attending any of our ongoing classes.
+Several times a year, we provide workshops which develop a solid foundation for your practice through demonstration, discussion, adjustments, and guided practice.
+These workshops are a perfect opportunity to take classes with other beginners, learn the basics, and get a solid foundation so you will feel confident attending any of our ongoing classes.

 FREQUENTLY ASKED QUESTIONS

 Our classes are either 60 or 75 minutes.
 Check the current schedule for exact times and days.

 No. You can pay per session at the drop-in rate, purchase a 10 class or one-month pass or sign up for our auto-deduct monthly membership.